TGAC/COPO-documentation/submissions/files.rst

 .. seealso::

   * :ref:`How to Delete Files <files-deletion>`
+  * :ref:`How to check if data files associated with a metadata submission have been uploaded to ENA <files-ena-upload-status-after-copo-metadata-submission>`
   * :ref:`How to Submit Reads <reads>`
   * :ref:`How to Submit Assemblies <assemblies>`